sabof/edit-color-stamp/README.md

 ![screenshot](https://github.com/sabof/es-edit-color-stamp/raw/master/screenshot.png)

 #### Rainbow mode integration
-This mode can edit any color representation rainbow mode can recognize.
+This mode can edit any color representation rainbow-mode can recognize.
 A limitation being that it will always write in #FFFFFF format.

 #### To use the QT color picker: